 If you return to the All Executions report, you will see that the message and execution performance links are also on this report.
 Therefore, you can drill through from this report directly to those reports, without going through the Overview report.

 Four report options are available: All Executions, All Validations, All Operations, and All Connections.
-The names of these reports are selfexplanatory, with each report showing details for that item.
+The names of these reports are self explanatory, with each report showing details for that item.
 For example, if you run validation on a package, it will be displayed on the All Validations report.
 The All Connections report shows all connections used in the package executions or validations.
-The All Operations report shows any operation performed on the SSIS catalog, such as executing packages, deploying, and server start-up.
+The All Operations report shows an operation performed on the SSIS catalog, such as executing package executions or validations packages, deploying, and server start-up.
 Each report also has a filter link, which enables you to filter information based on date, status, package name, project name, ID, and folder name.
-You can see the Filter Settings dialog in below screen shot.
+You can see the Filter Settings dialog in below screenshot.

 When you right-click on SSIS packages you will notice there is an option for custom reports.
 You can develop your own custom reports in Reports Services based on the SSISDB.